macaba/ad4630-pico-breakout/README.md

 ## BOM

 C1-C4 should be C0G.
-R6 was populated as 470 ohm.
+R6 was populated as 470 ohm thin film.

 <img src="docs/BOM.png">